Robert Manasse flute | Melanie Ragge oboe | Neyire Ashworth clarinet | Stephen Stirling horn | Fraser Gordon bassoon

 New commissions based on Beethoven’s sketches from Rachel Stott, Karen Wimhurst and others, for wind quintet and wind quintet and percussion (c5’ each).

-New for 2020, a programme of works by Beethoven and his contemporaries, with the option of including one or more of our newly commissioned works inspired by Beethoven’s sketches.
+A programme of works by Beethoven and his contemporaries, with the option of including one or more of our newly commissioned works inspired by Beethoven’s sketches.
 This is one example; programmes can be compiled from the ideas on the previous page, and can be for wind quintet only, wind quintet with piano, or wind quintet with percussion (to be premiered by Dame Evelyn Glennie).

 George Onslow – Wind Quintet in F major, Op 81 (1850)